 You’ve no doubt noticed video content is exploding on social media.
-You may also have heard that video is effective for marketing.
+You may also have heard that video is useful for marketing.
 It is common knowledge that video is the darling of the search engines.
 Here are just a few compelling statistics from 2018 HubSpot blogger articles about video marketing:[i]

 - Global internet traffic from videos will make up 82% of all consumer internet traffic by 2021

 - In one test, seventy-four percent of users who watched an explainer video about a product subsequently bought it.